Committees and Initiatives

 Academic and Administrative Managers Group

-The Academic and Administrative Managers Group (AAMG) is comprised of managerial supervisors and other leaders involved in University administration.
+The Academic and Administrative Managers Group (AAMG) is composed of managerial supervisors and other leaders involved in University administration.
 There are currently more than 375 members and the group meets three times each academic year.
-Membership is by invitation and is upon recommendation of a cabinet officer or, in the case of academic units, the assistant provost for academic management.
+Membership is by invitation and is upon recommendation of a cabinet officer or, in the case of academic units, the associate dean for academic affairs.

 The Campus Art Program (link is external) at Princeton University seeks to enrich the University’s visual and intellectual environment by placing works of art in strategic locations across the campus.
 The Campus Art Program gives expression in intelligible and symbolic form to the experience of University members and visitors as members of a public society, relating individual works of public art to the educational, cultural, historical, social, or political dimensions of its environment. <<more>>